 I am the world’s worst salesman, therefore I must make it easy for people to buyFrank Winfield Woolworth

-Within the marketing mix, place, refers to where your product is bought, and, how it is gets to where it is bought.
+Within the marketing mix, place, refers to where your product is bought, and, how it gets to where it is bought.

 And increasingly there are platforms – such as Amazon, Pinterest, Etsy, Fivvr etc – through which services can be sold.
 I distinguish platforms from agents.